tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Unless implementations have deployment-specific and/or external information about the round trip time, implementations SHOULD use an initial timer value of 1000 ms and double the value at each retransmission, up to no less than 60 seconds (the RFC 6298 {{RFC6298}} maximum).
-Application specific profiles, MAY recommend shorter or longer timer values.
+Application specific profiles MAY recommend shorter or longer timer values.
 For instance:

-* Profiles for specific deployment environments, such as in low-power, multi-hop mesh network as used in some Internet of Things (IoT) networks, MAY specify longer timeouts.
+* Profiles for specific deployment environments, such as in low-power, multi-hop mesh scenarios as used in some Internet of Things (IoT) networks, MAY specify longer timeouts.
 See {{?I-D.ietf-uta-tls13-iot-profile}} for more information about one such DTLS 1.3 IoT profile.